-Simply put, this research proves that pregnant women need to be properly wearing three-point seat belts (a lap belt integrated with a shoulder belt).
+Simply put, this research proves that pregnant women need to be properly wearing three-point seat belts (a lap belt integrated with a shoulder belt) at all times.

-Approximately 170,000 motor vehicle crashes each year in the United States involve pregnant women, and some 100 – 400 fetuses are lost as a result — more than the number of children under 1 year of age who die in such crashes, and more than the total number of children who die from bicycle accidents.
+Approximately 170,000 motor vehicle crashes each year in the United States involve pregnant women, and some 100-400 fetuses are lost as a result.
+That is more than the number of children under 1 year of age who die in such crashes, and more than the total number of children who die from bicycle accidents.
 Even if a fetus survives an automobile accident in which the mother was unbuckled, premature delivery as a result of accident injuries commonly leads to low birth weight, respiratory problems and long-term physical or neurological problems.
 Considering all types of automobile crashes, fetuses were found to be 4.5 times more likely to survive if the mother was wearing the proper seat belt restraint at the time of the accident, regardless of whether or not the air bag deployed on impact.